bogdanb/hpmor/README.md

 ### Markup

-These are macros defined in `hp-markup.tex`.
+These are macros defined in `layout/hp-markup.tex`.
 You should glance through that file to see what commands are available, and use them instead of direct markup; for example `\shout` rather than `\textsc`.

 ## Translations